A review by Nalini Haynes

 It’s a Hollywood mashup of a number of different classical fairytales: Red Riding Hood, Jack and the Beanstalk, Cinderella… you name it.
 Take perfectly good chip-potatoes, boil them into a pulp, bash and mash together until they’re a soggy, tasteless pile of bland.
 This is Into the Woods.

-Most of the cast are recognisable science fiction and fantasy icons or actors beloved of the SFF crowd at the very least.
+Most of the cast are recognizable science fiction and fantasy icons or actors beloved of the SFF crowd at the very least.

 The costumes are fabulous and the visuals stunning; not as stunning as Jupiter Ascending but, still, really well done.